X-Out Golf Balls: What You Need to Know

 But minor physical defects might also be present in X-outs.
 Perhaps a ball is slightly out of balance, perhaps the core is very slightly off-center or the cover is not perfectly smooth.
 Major physical defects should result in an affected golf ball never making it out of the factory.

 Do X-outs play the same as regular golf balls?
-Sometimes!
-But not necessarily.
+Usually, yes.
+But not always.
 And there is no way for the purchaser of X-outs to know which balls play the same as "regular" balls, and which don't (unless an X-out plays so poorly or feels so different that it is obvious — but that's not supposed to happen).

 A Titleist representative once explained that X-out balls, "occasionally have a minor physical defect that should not significantly affect its performance.
 More often than not, the physical condition causing the ball to be stamped as an X-Out is so minute that it is not recognizable by the player."